Final deadline approaching | Date: December 16, 2019 | Apply Now |

 Questions?
 Contact ASU Online Graduate Program Recruitment Services at 1-844-353-7953 or firstname.lastname@example.org.

-The Master of Computer Science, offered 100% online, gives you the tools needed to launch a new career or advance in your current organization.
+The Online Master's in Computer Science, gives you the tools needed to launch a new career or advance in your current organization.
 Get started today on available open content.

 There are 2 paths to entry: traditional admissions or MCS Pathway such as earning a MasterTrack™ Certificate - which allows students to establish a high Graduate GPA in order to meet admission requirements, while making progress towards the MCS degree.Learn more about Admissions

-To earn your MCS, complete a total of 30 credit hours (10 courses) in advanced computer science topics.
+To earn your master's in CS, complete a total of 30 credit hours (10 courses) in advanced computer science topics.
 Choose from areas of focus such as AI, Software Engineering, Cloud Computing, Big Data, and Cybersecurity.
 Create a project portfolio to showcase your experience to prospective employers.Learn more about Academics

 Students receive courses through the Coursera platform, and are advised and assessed by ASU faculty and staff on the rigorous set of assignments, projects, and exams required for university degree credit.Learn more about Student Experience

 ASU’s nationally ranked programs inspire top-qualified graduates and have positioned the university as a “top-tier” recruiting and hiring institution by more than 50 of the country’s top corporations, according to professional recruiters and rankings services around the world.
 ASU graduates more than 20,000 thinkers, innovators and master learners every year.Learn more about Arizona State University

 Ready to try out Master of Computer Science courses online?
 Get started today on open content.Try an MCS course